 Wander the alleyways

 Sometimes the best way to explore a city is just to wander it.
-Go off the beaten track, walk aimlessly and be delighted with unexpected discoveries.
+There aren’t too many touristy things to do in Split, so go off the beaten track, walk aimlessly and be delighted with unexpected discoveries.
 Google Maps is fairly accurate but many of the small, narrow alleyways (called kalete) have helpful signs detailing what is available down each laneway.
 Find a small taverna away from the main squares and sample delicate Dalmatian cuisine cooked by the locals.

 WHERE TO EAT & DRINK